School-of-Solana/program-rathodvinod5-1/PROJECT_DESCRIPTION.md

 ### Key Features

-- Featuer1: Create and Manage Campaigns
+- Featuer 1: Create and Manage Campaigns
   Campaign creators can easily launch new fundraising campaigns directly on the Solana blockchain.
 Each campaign includes essential metadata such as title, description, funding goal, and deadline.

-- Featuer2: Contribute SOL to Campaigns
+- Featuer 2: Contribute SOL to Campaigns
   Users can contribute SOL to any active campaign with instant confirmation, thanks to Solana’s high throughput and low transaction fees.
 Contributions are recorded securely on-chain.

-- Featuer3: Multiple Contributions from the Same Wallet A single wallet can contribute multiple times to the same campaign, allowing supporters to increase their contributions over time.
+- Featuer 3: Multiple Contributions from the Same Wallet A single wallet can contribute multiple times to the same campaign, allowing supporters to increase their contributions over time.

-- Featuer4: Secure Fund Withdrawal by Campaign Owner Once a campaign reaches its funding goal before the deadline, only the campaign creator is authorized to withdraw the funds securely.
+- Featuer 4: Secure Fund Withdrawal by Campaign Owner Once a campaign reaches its funding goal before the deadline, only the campaign creator is authorized to withdraw the funds securely.

-- Featuer5: Refunds if Goal is Not Met
+- Featuer 5: Refunds if Goal is Not Met
   If a campaign fails to meet its funding goal by the deadline, contributors are able to withdraw their contributions, ensuring fairness and trust in the fundraising process.

 ### How to Use the dApp